kashishgandhi01/PowerBI_HR_Analytics_Dashboard/README.md

 # PowerBI_HR_Analytics_Dashboard

 ## Overview
 Welcome to the README file for the HR Analytics Power BI Dashboard!
-This document provides essential information about the dashboard, its purpose, and the insights it offers to improve employee performance and retention within the organization. **Kindly check the dashboard file uploaded**
+This document provides essential information about the dashboard, its purpose, and the insights it offers to improve employee performance and retention within the organization. **Kindly check the dashboard file uploaded.**

 ## Purpose